 A fun and tropical passion fruit mojito perfect for summer parties and BBQs!
 This simple cocktail recipe will be a new summer favorite!

 I think I’ve mentioned how I have a love/hate relationship with my local produce store, right?
-I love them because they always stock a lot of variety and a ton of tropical fruits and veggies I can’t find anywhere else.
+On one hand, I love them because they always stock a lot of variety and a ton of tropical fruits and veggies I can’t find anywhere else.

 Well, when I stopped by the other day, I saw they had passion fruit!!
 I haven’t had fresh passion fruit in years so I was so excited to get some.
-I ended up getting a bag of about 30 passion fruit and spent a fortune for it, but it was oh so worth it.
+In the end I got a bag of about 30 passion fruit and spent a fortune for it, but it was oh so worth it.

 I try to use ingredients that you find at most store, but sometimes I run into produce that gets me so excited I need to whip up something like my detox cactus smoothie.